Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 `If the Host is doing this section, say the following:`
 * **Co-Host:** The Host will now take over for this section.

-**Speaker:** h There is a session ongoing outside of the session room.
+**Speaker:** h There is a session currently ongoing outside of the session room.
 Raiding it will result in punishment.

 **Speaker:** We are now moving onto the 1v1s phase!
 In this phase you and a fellow attendee will be using glock-17s to 1v1 eachother.